mrosseel/vast-automation/README.md

 ## TODO

-- after convert_fits we should stop and not crash if there is no reference frame defined
+- don't start muniwin if reference frame is not defined
 - AAVSO report should use instrumental magnitudes for comparison stars
-- all things use VSX
 - other stars in command line
++ all things use VSX
++ move log to current dir
 - check out https://public.lanl.gov/palmer/fastchi.html for period determination
 - check out https://github.com/toros-astro/astroalign for aligning
 - new ensemble comparison star calculation?